Cave de Berticot Route de Ste-Foy, Duras (17 miles)

 Fresh fruit, vegetables and pick-your-own are well-advertised and widely available from the many neighbouring farms.

 Visit Seyches (6 miles) where you will find Le Vieux Porche, one of the best family-run cheap restaurants in the area with a four-course menu for only Euro 13, including wine.
 Dine outside on the shady terrace overlooking the picturesque square and winding narrow streets.
 Booking for Sunday lunchtime is strongly recommended as it is very popular with both locals and visitors alike.
 Also try XIII Clochers at Monteton (12 miles) a beautiful hilltop village with views over fields of plums and bright yellow buttercups.
-Our nearest restaurant, Le Moulin d’Ané (1 mile), serves traditional French cuisine and has set menus and a la carte.
-It is attractively situated in a mill overlooking a small river and boasts a large French clientele.
-Meals are also served on the terrace by their swimming pool.
 After a visit to Issigeac market, try Sunday lunch at les Pieds dans le Plat in Villereal with its live entertainment of high quality.

 There are many other good restaurants within easy reach ranging from enjoyable local food to haute cuisine.